-Glycaemic Index (GI) is a ranking given to foods to describe how quickly the carbohydrate they contain is digested by the digestive system and absorbed into the blood.
+The Glycaemic Index (GI) is a ranking between zero and 100 given to foods describing how quickly the carbohydrate in a food is digested and absorbed into the blood.

 Carbohydrate is an important energy source for the body and carbohydrate containing foods are an important part of a healthy diet.

-Foods that are quickly digested and absorbed into the blood stream have a high GI whilst those which are slowly digested and absorbed have a low GI.
+Foods that are quickly digested and absorbed into the blood stream have a high GI (more than 55) whilst those which are slowly digested and absorbed have a low GI (less than 55).

 Eating low GI foods may:

-- provide gradual, continuous supply of energy from one meal to the next
+- Provide a gradual, continuous supply of energy from one meal to the next

 Both high GI and low GI foods can be included in a healthy diet.
 Understanding the GI has a range of benefits for all people who are interested in food, nutrition and health.